matu6968/cmsxj19e-hacks/README.md

 6. login as "root", password ""
 You are root!

-For the second way, the camera must be disassembled.
-How to do this is described here.
-[Instructions](DISASSEMBLE_CAMERA.md)

-Now you need a UART USB converter, such as the pl2303 converter or an SPI programmer, such as the ch341a.

--

 ### With Mi Home App

 1. Configure the camera using the Mi Home app